 The dough has egg in it, as well as spices such as allspice, cinnamon, cloves and nutmeg.
 Posher ones might even have a small amount of saffron in them.
 Dried fruit used can include currants, sultanas, raisins, and candied peel.
 Soaking the fruit in a sugar syrup first can help you end up with a moister bun.
 This stops the fruit from drawing moisture in from the crumb after baking which can make the bun drier.

-The cross can be formed in 1 of 3 ways: through simple slits in the dough, with strips of pastry, or with pipes rolled up from a flour and water paste.
+The cross can be formed in one of three ways: through simple slits in the dough, with strips of pastry, or with pipes rolled up from a flour and water paste.
 This is applied before baking.
 In North America, the cross is sometimes made out of icing applied after baking.

 After baking, the buns are then glazed on top.